ya7010/tombi/README.md

 ### TOML v1.1.0
 [TOML v1.1.0](https://github.com/toml-lang/toml/issues/928) has not been released.

-The formatter of Tombi will show its true power in `v1.1.0`, but be careful.
+The formatter of Tombi will show its true power in `v1.1.0-preview`, but be careful.

 Many existing systems ([Cargo.toml](https://doc.rust-lang.org/cargo/reference/manifest.html), [pyproject.toml](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)) are `v1.0.0`, and the default TOML version of Tombi is also `v1.0.0`.

 Tombi will provide support for migrating from `v1.0.0` to `v1.1.0`, but it is not yet fully functional.

+> [!IMPORTANT]
+> Tombi currently provides `v1.1.0-preview`, but `v1.1.0` is not available.

 ### toml-test
 [toml-test](https://github.com/toml-lang/toml-test) is almost supported.
 Once all tests pass, it will be included in CI for monitoring.